 - Pet feeding dishes.

-- Photocopies of medical records and any medicines your pet may need.
+- Photocopies of medical records and an extra supply of any medicines your pet may need.

 Time is of the essence when you must evacuate your home in a crisis.
 Minimize evacuation time by taking these simple steps: